dgilland/pydash/docs/upgrading.rst

 Some notable new features:

 - Callback functions no longer require the full call signature definition.
-See :ref:`differences-callbacks` for more details.
 - A new "_" instance was added which supports both method chaining and module method calling.
 See :ref:`api-dash-instance` for more details.